|Founded||2001, with main office in Washington, D.C., and a West Coast office located in San Francisco|

 - Maintains that the “US gives Israel over $3 billion in direct military aid every year,” and as a result, “people from North America have a responsibility to understand the conflict and to act to change the status quo.”

-- IFBP promotes the resources, reports and factsheets of many of these NGOs, which include numerous distortions, factual errors, and fundamental political biases
+- IFBP promotes the publications of many of these NGOs, which include numerous distortions, factual errors, and fundamental political biases.

 - In July 2016, IFPB organized a visit by a group under the heading “Indigenous and People of Color” to Israel and the West Bank, including from the Movement for Black Lives (MBL).
-Details have not been released, other than a meeting with Addameer focusing on the NGO campaign on behalf of Bilal Kayad, a member of the Palestinian Front for the Liberation of Palestine (PFLP), currently being held in administrative detention.
-Following/during the trip, MBL released a statement accusing Israel of “ethnic cleansing…genocide funded by the United States and perpetrated by Zionists vigilantes and the Israeli Defense Forces on Palestinian people.”
+Details have not been released, other than a meeting with Addameer focusing on the NGO campaign on behalf of Bilal Kayad, a member of the Palestinian Front for the Liberation of Palestine (PFLP).
+MBL released a statement regarding the trip, accusing Israel of “ethnic cleansing…genocide funded by the United States and perpetrated by Zionists vigilantes and the Israeli Defense Forces on Palestinian people.”

-- From May 21-June 3, 2016, Edith Garwood, Amnesty USA “country specialist on Israel and Palestine” with a long record of bias and hostility towards Israel, and Alicia Koutsoulieris, Amnesty USA “case coordinator on Israel and Palestine”, participated in a tour co-sponsored by IFPB and the American Friends Service Committee (AFSC), which also promotes BDS and demonization.
-The activity focused on “the effects of incarceration and detention on Palestinian society… The delegation also includes meetings with Israeli military refusers, imprisoned for their opposition to military occupation.”
-They also met with members of Jewish Voice for Peace (JVP), Grassroots Jerusalem, BADIL, and Omar Barghouti, co-founder of Palestinian Campaign for the Academic and Cultural Boycott of Israel (PACBI).
+- From May 21-June 3, 2016, IFPB and American Friends Service Committee (AFSC) co-sponsored a tour focused on “the effects of incarceration and detention on Palestinian society… The delegation also includes meetings with Israeli military refusers, imprisoned for their opposition to military occupation.”
+The delegation, which featured Edith Garwood, Amnesty USA “country specialist on Israel and Palestine” with a long record of bias and hostility towards Israel, and Alicia Koutsoulieris, Amnesty USA “case coordinator on Israel and Palestine,” met with members of Jewish Voice for Peace (JVP), Grassroots Jerusalem, BADIL, and Omar Barghouti, co-founder of Palestinian Campaign for the Academic and Cultural Boycott of Israel (PACBI).

-- IFPB was a sponsor, alongside JVP, Amnesty International, Middle East Childrens Alliance (MECA), and Friends of Sabeel North America (FOSNA), for Bassem Tamimi’s 2015 U.S. speaking tour.
+- IFPB was a sponsor, alongside JVP, Amnesty International, Middle East Childrens Alliance (MECA), and Friends of Sabeel North America (FOSNA), of Bassem Tamimi’s 2015 U.S. speaking tour.
 Tamimi, a promoter of BDS, is known for his involvement in violent confrontations with the Israel army and has posted antisemitic content on social media.
-In March 2016, the U.S. government cancelled Tamimi’s visa for lying on his application form; specifically for “failure to expose prior arrest and conviction”.
+In March 2016, the U.S. government cancelled Tamimi’s visa for lying on his application form, specifically for “failure to expose prior arrest and conviction.”